andrewvy/vape/README.md

 :construction: :heavy_exclamation_mark: :heavy_exclamation_mark:

-The [The Vape Programming Language](https://andrewvy.gitbooks.io/vape/content/) guide is publicly available, but is still a WIP.
+[The Vape Programming Language](https://andrewvy.gitbooks.io/vape/content/) guide is publicly available, but is still a WIP.

 None of the examples and things specified in the guide are implemented in the language.